dipjerry/AI-project/readme.md

 4. The program will display the detected language of the text.

+## Alpha-Beta Pruning

+The Alpha-Beta Pruning algorithm is a technique used in game trees to reduce the number of nodes that need to be evaluated.
+It is an enhancement to the minimax algorithm, which is used to determine the best move in games with two players.

+### Usage

+The `alpha_beta` function in the provided code implements the Alpha-Beta Pruning algorithm.
+It takes a game tree node, depth, alpha, beta, and a boolean indicating whether it's the maximizing player's turn.
+The function returns the optimal value of the game tree.

 ## Dependencies

 The Water Jug problem solver program has no external dependencies.

 The Language Detection program requires the `langdetect` library.
 You can install it by running `pip install langdetect`.

+The alpha beta pruning solver program has no external dependencies.

 ## Contributing